THE RED PALM WEEVIL

 BURSARIES AWARDED 2018

-MPG has now awarded four bursaries to the following members during 2018
+MPG awarded four bursaries to the following members during 2018

-- Isabel Cayon to support voluntary work in a garden in Gran Canaria
+- Isabel Cayon in September to support voluntary work in the Canaries Botanical Garden, Gran Canaria

 - Becky Cross to attend MPG's Drakensberg and Cape Town tours in February